GebbyWandikbo/blueTorHelper/README.md

 # 🌀 Blue Tor Helper

-**Blue Tor Helper** adalah script bash sederhana untuk membantu kamu dalam mengelola layanan **TOR** di sistem Linux.
-Dengan tampilan CLI yang interaktif, script ini akan memeriksa apakah TOR sudah terinstal, serta memberikan opsi untuk mengaktifkannya dengan mudah.
+**Blue Tor Helper** is a simple bash script to help you manage TOR services on a Linux system.
+With an interactive CLI interface.

 ---

-## 📌 Fitur
+## 📌 Features

-- Mengecek apakah layanan TOR sudah diinstal.
+- Check if the TOR service is already installed.
+- Install TOR if it is not yet available.
+- Start the TOR service if it is not active.
+- Display a spinner as a process indicator.
+- Question-based interface (interactive prompts).
-- Menginstal TOR jika belum tersedia.
+- Check TOR service status using systemctl.
-- Mengaktifkan layanan TOR jika belum aktif.
-- Tampilan spinner sebagai indikator proses.
-- Interface berbasis pertanyaan (prompt interaktif).
-- Cek status layanan TOR menggunakan `systemctl`.

 ---

-## 📂 Struktur File
+## 📂 File Struktur

-- `BlueTorHelper.sh` — Script utama.
-- `README.md` — Penjelasan dan dokumentasi tool ini.
+- BlueTorHelper.sh — Main script.
+- README.md — Explanation and documentation for this tool.

 ---

-## 🔧 Cara Penggunaan
+## 🔧 How to use

 1. **Clone Repository:**